 Lilia’s dessert is just as good as their pasta, and their soft serve gelato is something truly special.
 They do a chocolate and vanilla version (each with their own set of toppings), but the dessert that we wish we were eating most nights is their vanilla gelato with lemon ice.
 Important: you can get it in their back cafe, without having to wait two hours for a table in the main restaurant.
 This should be your next date-night nightcap.

 Lucky Pickle serves pickle-flavored soft serve that comes with salty pickle chips on it.
-But unless you’re dying to experience pickle ice cream, we suggest you go for one of the other flavors, like matcha.
+But unless you’re dying to experience pickle ice cream, we suggest you go for the matcha flavor (they also do a chocolate dip).

 Made Nice is a place where you can get an efficient, kind-of-healthy lunch or dinner.
 But no meal here is complete without their soft serve.
-They do three sundaes, one creamsicle, and one float.
+They do three kinds: creamsicle, chocolate caramel, and milk & honey.
 Our favorite is the original - the milk & honey sundae.
 We would happily go at least 15 blocks out of our way just to eat this, any day.

-While the soft serve itself (vanilla and one other rotating flavor) at Mah Ze Dahr is definitely good, the toppings and cones set this place apart.
+While the soft serve itself at Mah Ze Dahr is definitely good, the toppings and cones set this place apart (the flavors change every few weeks, and might include things like espresso chip and vanilla).
 The housemade waffle cone is thin but never gets soggy, and the toppings, like broken pieces of their chewy, salty chocolate chip cookies, are so tasty you’ll want to ask for a separate cup of them on the side.
 Don’t do that - just get a whole cookie instead.